intuit/PHP-Payments-SDK/Readme.md

 ## Composer

-You can install the bindings via [Composer](http://getcomposer.org/).
+You can install the package via [Composer](http://getcomposer.org/).
 Run the following command:

 ```php
 composer require quickbooks/payments-sdk
 ```

-To use the bindings, use Composer's [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading):
+To use the package, use Composer's [autoload](https://getcomposer.org/doc/01-basic-usage.md#autoloading):

 ```php
 require "vendor/autoload.php";